18 Proven Ways To Crush Emotional Pain, Depression, & Low Self Esteem

 However, I was able to challenge my pain and turn the course of my life around for good, and I would like to share with you all I did to achieve this; and I hope my life story would help you in your life’s journey to overcome emotional pain, depression and low self-esteem.

 Acknowledge an emotional pain exists within your mind

 The first step to getting yourself rid of an emotional pain, is to acknowledge it exists.
 An emotional pain is like a wound in your mind; the more you try to hide or deny its existence, it would eat you up from within until it’s too late and you are a complete mess.

 One of the ways people experiencing emotional pain try to run away from the reality of its existence is by trying to numb it with things like alcohol, hard drugs, and sex.

-Don’t try to numb your pain by running away from it and using temporal fixes to cover your pain.
+Don’t try to numb your pain by running away from it and using temporal fixes to cover it.
 Face it, observe its pattern and trace the root of the pain right down to your childhood years.
 This would enable you to develop appropriate strategies on how to fix your problem.

 Point your finger at yourself

-It’s easy to blame others for the pain in our lives, as for me back then I blamed my mom.
-Playing the blame game puts the responsibility of fixing your problem on them and these people we put the blame on most times are not readily available to help or interested in helping either.
+It’s easy to blame others for the pain in our lives, and as for me back then, I blamed my mom.
+Playing the blame game puts the responsibility of fixing your problem on them, and these people we put the blame on most times are not readily available to help or interested in helping either.
 Your healing process starts when you point the finger at yourself and blame the person you see in the mirror, then you can see in clear terms how you have also contributed to the growth of your pain.

-You might not have been responsible for the initial actions that started your emotional pain but accept that you allowed it to reach up to the state at which you are in.
+You might not have been responsible for the initial actions that started your emotional pain, but accept that you allowed it to reach up to the state at which you are in.
 Don’t beat yourself for the mistakes you’ve made that resulted to your pain or get angrier at people you feel are responsible for it.
 Acknowledge that mistakes are bound to happen in life and move on.